Why is Coinbase back on the decline?

-- Coinbase Global Inc (NASDAQ: COIN) share price fell over 7% since the start of the week
+- Coinbase Global Inc (All Sessions) (NASDAQ: COIN) share price fell over 7% since the start of the week

 - The decline came after China’s central bank said it urged several banks and fintech firms to step up their checks on cryptocurrency transactions

 - Bitcoin and Ethereum, the two largest digital currencies, sunk by 10% and 14% respectively following the news